EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/invoking_api_python.md

-# Invoking EnOS APIs
+# Lab 3.
+Invoking EnOS APIs

-In this unit, we can start to invoke EnOS APIs to get the asset information of batteries and the ingested history data of batteries stored in TSDB.
+In this lab, we can start to invoke EnOS APIs to get the asset information of batteries and the ingested history data of batteries stored in TSDB.

-## Getting battery asset list
+## Step 1: Getting the Battery Asset List

 > In this step, we will invoke the EnOS API *Search Related Asset Node*.
 The request format is:
 >
 > *https://{apigw-address}/asset-tree-service/v2.1/asset-nodes?action=searchRelatedAsset*

-Take the following steps to invoke the EnOS API to get the battery asset list from the asset tree:

-1. In the `services.py` file, find the `get_child_asset_list` stub function, and enter the following code for getting the list of battery assets under the specified asset tree node:
+1. In the `services.py` file, find the `get_child_asset_list` stub function, and enter the following code for getting the list of battery assets under the specified asset tree node.

    <img src="media/battery_asset_tree.png" alt="battery_asset_tree" style="zoom: 50%;" />